What happened between Woody Allen and Dylan Farrow one afternoon in August 1992 has been in dispute for three decades.

 He noted that Mia Farrow was likely familiar with Dory Previn’s work: “It was on the same record as the song Dory Previn had written about Mia’s betraying their friendship by insidiously stealing her husband, André, ‘Beware of Young Girls,’” he wrote.

-May 11, 2016: Ronan Farrow writes about the accusations in a column titled, “My Father, Woody Allen, and the Danger of Questions Unasked.”
+May 11, 2016: Ronan Farrow wrote about the accusations in a column titled, “My Father, Woody Allen, and the Danger of Questions Unasked.”

 Oct.
-10, 2017: Ronan Farrow reports on sexual misconduct against Harvey Weinstein for the New Yorker, days after another explosive Weinstein story in the New York Times.
-The Weinstein reports help launch the #MeToo and #TimesUp movements, which draw new attention to the accusations against Allen.
+10, 2017: Ronan Farrow reported on sexual misconduct against Harvey Weinstein for the New Yorker, days after another explosive Weinstein story in the New York Times.
+The Weinstein reports help launch the #MeToo and #TimesUp movements, which drew new attention to the accusations against Allen.

 Jan.
-18: Dylan Farrow speaks out to CBS News and shares largely the same account she shared in 2014.
+18, 2018: Dylan Farrow spoke out to CBS News and shared largely the same account she shared in 2014.

-Dylan Farrow tells CBS: “What I don’t understand is, how is this crazy story of me being brainwashed and coached more believable than what I’m saying about being sexually assaulted by my father?”
+Dylan Farrow told CBS: “What I don’t understand is, how is this crazy story of me being brainwashed and coached more believable than what I’m saying about being sexually assaulted by my father?”

-“Woody Allen is my friend and I continue to believe him,” she tweets.
+Jan.
+29, 2018: After many of Allen’s past stars collaborators distanced themselves from him, Diane Keaton stood by him.
+“Woody Allen is my friend and I continue to believe him,” she tweeted.
 “It might be of interest to take a look at the ’60 Minutes’ interview from 1992 and see what you think.”